 The world of wine is wonderful.
-Its mastery opens opportunities in all sectors, from the hospitality industry to retail, from education to marketing, from distribution to production.
+Sommelier training opens opportunities in all sectors, from the hospitality industry to retail, from education to marketing, from distribution to production.
 Wine jobs are not only appealing, but they’re lucrative too.

-Wine professionals, like any other specialists, need credentials, and constant knowledge updates.
+Wine professionals, like any other specialists, need credentials and constant knowledge updates.
 The wine world comprises dozens of countries, hundreds of wine regions, and thousands of grape varieties.
-The laws, the climate, the soil types, and the people, they all form part of a wine specialist’s knowledge.
+The laws, the climate, the soil types, and the people, all form part of a wine specialist’s knowledge.

 Getting Wine Certified

-The Wine and Spirit Education Trust, or WSET is based in the UK, but now runs programs all around the world through third parties.
-You can take any of their courses at any major city in the US and other countries.
+The Wine & Spirit Education Trust, or WSET, is based in the UK but now runs pay-to-play franchises across the globe.
+You can take any of their courses in any major city in the US and other countries.
 The basics of a WSET class are fairly simple: a PowerPoint presentation in a rented room, plus a wine tasting.

-Wine regions, tasting but also a strong focus on the business side of wine, WSET is great for people on the commercial side of the wine industry.
+Wine regions, tasting, and a strong focus on the business side of wine, WSET is great for someone looking towards restaurant employment.

 The Court of Master Sommeliers is a sommelier certification program based in the UK, now with a big branch in the US.
 There are four levels to accomplish before becoming one of the few Master Sommeliers in the world.
 There are just over 400 wine professionals with this high title.